Illegal emigration: Eastern Bloc

 The Russian Republic implemented emigration restrictions two months after the Russian Revolution of 1917, with the various Soviet Socialist Republics of the Soviet Union thereafter banning emigration.
 After the creation of the Eastern Bloc from countries occupied by the Soviet Union during World War II, Eastern Bloc countries instituted emigration bans similar to those in the Soviet Union.
 After the erection of the Berlin Wall in 1961, emigration mostly halted from east-to-west.
 A few thousand escape attempts from East Germany occurred, including those by defecting border guards.
 (More generally, escape by any citizen was considered defection.)

-Passport system in the Soviet Union was highly restrictive of any travel external to the Eastern Bloc, and often required approval by the KGB.
-Soviet Jews and a few others who were not allowed emigrate from the USSR were described by the slang term "refuseniks".
+The passport system in the Soviet Union was highly restrictive of any travel external to the Eastern Bloc, and often required approval by the KGB.
+Soviet Jews and a few others who were not allowed emigrate from the USSR were described by the slang term "refusenik".

 During the final stages of World War II, the Soviet Union began the creation of the Eastern Bloc by directly annexing several countries as Soviet Socialist Republics.
-These included Eastern Poland (incorporated into two different SSRs), Latvia (became Latvia SSR), Estonia (became Estonian SSR), Lithuania (became Lithuania SSR), part of eastern Finland (became Karelo-Finnish SSR) and northern Romania (became the Moldavian SSR).
+These included Eastern Poland (incorporated into two different SSRs), Latvia (became Latvia SSR), Estonia (became Estonian SSR), Lithuania (became Lithuania SSR), part of eastern Finland (became Karelo-Finnish SSR) and eastern Romania (became the Moldavian SSR).
 Other states were converted into Soviet Satellite states, such as the People's Republic of Poland, the People's Republic of Hungary, the Czechoslovak Socialist Republic, the People's Republic of Romania, the People's Republic of Albania, and later East Germany from the Soviet zone of German occupation.